Optimal Gradient Clock Synchronization in Dynamic Networks: Preliminaries

+In this section we introduce the dynamic clock synchronization problem and the model for dynamic networks that will be used in this paper.
+We begin by reviewing classical (static) clock synchronization.

-\paragraph{Clock synchronization.} In the clock synchronization problem, each node $u$ is equipped with a continuous \emph{hardware clock} $\hc{u}:\R^+_0\to \R^+_0$, which is initialized to $\hc{u}(0) \coloneq 0$.
-The hardware clocks do not necessarily progress at the rate of real time; they are subject to a (relative) clock drift bounded by $\drift\in (0,1)$.
-At all times $t$ we assume that $\dH{u}(t) \in [1 - \drift, 1 + \drift]$ for all nodes $u$.
+\paragraph{Clock synchronization.} In the clock synchronization problem, each node $u$ is equipped with a continuous and differentiable \emph{hardware clock} $\hc{u}:\R^+_0\to \R^+_0$, which is initialized to $\hc{u}(0) \coloneq 0$.
+We use $h_u(t)$ to denote the rate $\dH{u}(t)$ at which node $u$'s hardware clock advances at time $t$.\footnote{Unless otherwise specified, times are always in $\R^+_0$.} The hardware clocks advance at roughly the rate of real time, but they suffer from clock drift bounded by $\drift \in (0,1)$; formally, we assume that at all times $t$ we have $h_u(t) \in [1 - \drift, 1 + \drift]$ for all nodes $u$.
+As a result, for any two times $t_1 \leq t_2$ we have

-The objective of a clock synchronization algorithm (CSA) is to output a \emph{logical clock} $\lc{u} : \R^+_0 \to \R^+_0$ (also initialized to $\lc{u}(0)\coloneq 0$), such that at all times, the logical clock values of different nodes are close to each other.
-Logical clocks must also have a bounded drift: there must exist constants $\alpha, \beta > 0$ such that $\dL{u}(t) \in [\alpha,\beta]$ for all times $t$ and for all nodes $u$.
+The objective of a clock synchronization algorithm (CSA) is to output a left-differentiable\footnote{This requirement can be dropped.
+It is introduced to simplify the presentation.
+The same results can be derived even for discontinuous (in particular discrete) clocks by approximating the true clocks by left-differentiable functions and accounting for the difference in the uncertainty of estimates.} \emph{logical clock} $\lc{u} : \R^+_0 \to \R^+_0$ (also initialized to $\lc{u}(0)\coloneq 0$), such that at all times, the logical clock values of different nodes are close to each other (we elaborate on this requirement below).
+We use $l_u(t)$ to denote the rate $\dL{u}(t)$ of $u$'s hardware clock at time $t$.
+The logical clocks are also required to have bounded drift: there must exist constants $\alpha, \beta > 0$, such that for all $t$ we have $l_u(t) \in [\alpha, \beta]$.